 How does the traffic look?
 Fluctuating… (revenue not tracking in GA):

-It would be weird of me not to put a shameless plug in this article, but you can realize a Notion product or any other idea into a real business with HUSTLE OS.
+It would be weird of me not to put a shameless plug in this article, but you can realize a Notion product or any other idea into a real business with BOOTSTRAP OS.
 Especially if you want to make an impact solving a real problem and know you need a customer-centric approach to find product-market fit.

 And that’s that!
 Don’t forget to install Google Analytics, Hotjar or other tracking methods on your site, so you can see what, where & why things are happening.